 Benefits of Medication-Assisted Treatment

-- Increases retention in treatment
+- Increases length of time in treatment

 - Improves the survival of patients

-Three things must be determined to assess each patient accurately: the type of substance abused, the severity of the addiction, and the presence of any co-occurring mental health disorders.
+The type of substance someone abused, the severity of the addiction, and the presence of any co-occurring mental health disorders are 3 things that must be determined to assess each patient accurately.
 Once staff has evaluated all of these factors, the treatment center will determine whether the patient requires medication-assisted treatment.

 Those who need MAT to recover will be placed in a unit with a higher level of attention and care.
 There will not be a minimum or maximum amount of time that this form of treatment takes.
 Each patient is different, so each case will differ.
 The need for any medication-assisted treatment will be monitored to ensure the patient is receiving help and not hurting themselves.

 Ideal candidates for medication-assisted treatment include the following:

-- Had been diagnosed with opioid addiction
+- Have been diagnosed with opioid addiction

 - No physical issues the medication could worsen